MShekow/renovate-pr-visualization/README.md

 - how your technical debt has _evolved over time_: for instance, if the number (or severity) of the PRs keeps increasing, you may want to consider granting your development team a larger "budget" for updating outdated dependencies
 - how long does it take the development team to address (that is, close) Renovate PRs, on average
+- in case you have _many_ repositories: how many of them have been onboarded to Renovate, how has this changed over time

 ## How it works

 ![Architecture diagram](./readme-assets/architecture.png)

-This tool comes with preconfigured **Docker compose** setup that uses [Metabase](https://www.metabase.com/) to draw a dashboard that visualizes your Renovate Pull Requests.
+This tool comes with a preconfigured **Docker compose** setup that uses [Metabase](https://www.metabase.com/) to draw a dashboard that visualizes your Renovate Pull Requests.
 But you could use any other "business intelligence" tool of your choice, or replace the PostgreSQL database with another relational database.
 The most complex SQL query is the one that computes how many PRs are open at a given point in time:

 <details>
   <summary>Example for SQL query</summary>